-As a result, over the course of a few centuries most Kashmiris had been converted out of the Hindu fold by the force of intimidation and brutal violence that characterized the better part of Muslim Rule in Kashmir.
+As a result, over the course of a few centuries, most Kashmiris had been converted out of the Hindu fold by the force of intimidation and brutal violence that characterized the better part of the Muslim Rule in Kashmir.

 By the turn of the 20th century, Kashmiri Pandits came to represent the bulk of the Hindu presence that remained in Kashmir.

 The Kashmiri Pandits (also known as Kashmiri Brahmins) are Kashmiri Hindus and a part of the larger Saraswat Brahmin community.

 Some westerners pose the question, why do all Kashmiri Hindus belong to just the Brahmin caste.
 Well, that is because all the other (Hindu) castes were converted to Islam by the swords of the tyrants who ruled the valley.